Lake Wobegon: History and character

 Keillor chronicles a number of bizarre incidents in the fictional town's early history, akin to the events in Black River Falls in Wisconsin Death Trip.

-Keillor identifies the original founders of what became Lake Wobegon as New England Unitarian missionaries, at least one of whom came to convert the Native American Ojibwe Indians through interpretive dance.
+Keillor identifies the original founders of what became Lake Wobegon as New England Unitarian missionaries, at least one of whom came to convert the Ojibwe through interpretive dance.
 A college was founded at what was then called New Albion, but the project was abandoned after a severe winter and numerous attacks by bears.
 The project had only one survivor, a very practical woman who married a French Canadian fur trapper who fed her in exchange for her help with the chores.
 This pragmatic couple were the founders of the current settlement.

 New Albion's founders decided to settle at Lake Wobegon because they had gotten lost and did not know how to get back to where they had last been.
 To celebrate this, the colony's motto was Ubi Quid Ubi (Latin: "We're Here!...Where are we?").
 Later the motto in the Lake Wobegon incorporated town seal is described as Sumus Quod Sumus (Latin: "We Are What We Are").

 Most of the population are descendants of German immigrants, who are mostly members of the Catholic parish of Our Lady of Perpetual Responsibility, and descendants of Norwegian and Swedish immigrants, who attend Lake Wobegon Lutheran Church.
 Keillor's family were members of the Sanctified Brethren.

 The 800 residents (1950 Census: 728) are proud of the Statue of the Unknown Norwegian (so called because the model left before the sculptor could get his name).
 Lake Wobegon is in competition with its fictional rival, St. Olaf, for having the most descendants of the same common ancestor.
 Lake Wobegon became a secret dumping ground of nuclear waste during the 1950s.

 The fictional town is the home of the Whippets baseball team, tuna hotdish, snow, Norwegian bachelor farmers, ice fishing, tongues frozen to cold metal objects, and lutefisk—fish treated with lye which, after being reconstituted, is reminiscent of "the afterbirth of a dog or the world's largest chunk of phlegm."
 But it is also the home of the Mist County Fair, old-fashioned show yards with flowers "like Las Vegas showgirls", sweet corn, a magnificent grain elevator, and the pleasant lake itself.